 • Design is a Dialogue

-Examples: In The American Dream Academy, I built dashboards to track persistence and drop-off across 200K learners — a way of listening to the data.
-When learners told us, “We feel alone,” we paired that with the data and redesigned supports: virtual study halls, webinars, and chatbot help.
-The result: higher persistence and completion.
+Examples: In the American Dream Academy, I built dashboards to track persistence and drop-off across 155K learners.
+When learners told us they felt isolated, we paired that with the data and redesigned supports: virtual study halls, webinars, and chatbot help so success didn’t depend on learners navigating the experience alone.
+The goal was not just higher completion, but a system that carried more of the work.

 • Translation + Sensemaking